 Looking to learn more about K-12 education updates, what Waldorf education looks like, or what tips other parents suggest for learning?
 No quiet time to read?
 We’ve got you covered with this round-up list of 100+ education podcasts.

 Educators, parents, and researchers alike have embraced podcasting as a way to share information about the K-12 education world– and listening in to their conversations is free!

 Podcasts are one of the most enjoyable and rapidly growing learning resources available today.
-In fact, there are more than two million podcasts out there.
+In fact, there are more than five million podcasts out there.
 We’ve dug through a great many of them (though not two million) to bring you this list of education podcasts.
 Add these podcasts to your playlist when you need some inspiration or want to deepen your knowledge about all things K-12.

 Click through the tabs below to find a topic that interests you.
 Most of these education podcasts are available on Apple Podcasts, as well as other platforms.

 Whether you’re a teacher wanting to make the most of your commute by learning about ed tech, or a mom considering a switch to homeschooling, there’s a podcast here for you.

 Note that this education podcast list includes a diverse range of education perspectives.
 Inclusion on the round-up does not mean the podcast reflects the views of National School Choice Week.
 If we’re missing one of your favorites, let us know at [email protected]

 “Haz que los retos de crianza y educación sean más fáciles de resolver preparándote para ser una mamá o papá efectivo. ¡Qué padres tips! es el podcast en el que tendrás siempre, y donde sea que te encuentres, las respuestas y el acompañamiento que necesitas para hacer brillar tu potencial, redescubrirte y crear una mejor versión de ti, en cualquier área de tu vida.”